-The carrying value of the receivable on project approximates its respective fair value due to the short-term nature of this instrument.
+The carrying values of the cash, short-term investments and receivable on projects approximate their respective fair values due to the short-term nature of these instruments.

 For accounts receivable and accounts payable and accrued liabilities with a remaining life of less than one year, the carrying value amounts are equivalent to their fair values.